derstolz/saltstack-monitor/README.md

 <br/><br/> #<b>python3 web_monitor.py --saltstack --minion-id <i>minion_id</i> --geolookup</b>
 <br/> to perform a geolocation lookup to get overview about the source of the malicious activity.
 <br/><br/> use ./web_monitor.py --help to see more options.

-<br/>Please refer to the project wiki to get information about master and minion(s) communication.